-The manager confirms that the fund's strategy is to invest only in activities that make it possible to reduce or avoid CO_2 emissions and balance the electricity grid and electricity distribution once operational during its lifetime following Article 9, paragraph 3 of the SFDR regulation.
-The fund had its first closing in December 2023.
-The sustainable investment objective of the fund was met during the reference period, as all (100%) of the sustainable investments of the financial product were made in environmentally sustainable economic activities under the SFDR (EU/2019/2088).
+The manager confirms that the fund's strategy is to invest only in activities that make it possible to reduce or avoid $CO_2$ emissions and balance the electricity grid and electricity distribution once operational during its lifetime following Article 9, paragraph 3 of the SFDR regulation.
+The fund had its first closing in June 2023 and a second closing in December 2023.
+The sustainable investment objective of the fund was met during the reference period, as all (100%) of the sustainable investments of the financial product were made in environmentally sustainable economic activities under the SFDR (EU/2019/2088), i.e. either to development portfolio investments and to battery energy storage assets.